Briana McDonagh

 Can you add conditions?

 Yes.
 This is one of the most buyer-friendly methods.
-You can include conditions such as finance approval, a satisfactory building inspection, or a LIM report.
-This gives you time to complete due diligence before committing.
+You can include conditions such as a finance condition, a building report condition, a LIM report condition, or any other due diligence you need to complete before committing.

 Multi-offer situations